-- repeal the Model By-Laws published on 22 September 2017; and - remake the Model By-Laws and set out the terms of the Model By-laws to be used by Local Health Districts constituted under section 17 of the Health Services Act 1997 and Specialty Health Network Governed Statutory Health Corporations established under Part 2, Chapter 4 of the Health Services Act 1997.
+- repeal the Model By-laws published on 22 September 2017 - remake the Model By-laws and set out the terms of the Model By-laws to be used by Local Health Districts constituted under section 17 of the Health Services Act 1997 and Specialty Health Network Governed Statutory Health Corporations established under Part 2, Chapter 4 of the Health Services Act 1997.

-Elizabeth Koff, Secretary, Ministry of Health
+Elizabeth Koff, Secretary, Ministry of Health Date: 10 September 2021

-Date

-Part 1 - Preliminary [Pts 1 and 2]
+Part 1 - Preliminary [Pts.
+1 and 2]

-1. Name of the By-laws[cl.1]
+1. Name of the By-laws [cl.1]

-These By-laws may be cited as the [name of Local Health District/Specialty Health Network] By-laws.
+These By-laws are cited as the Mid North Coast Local Health District By-laws.

-2. Definitions [cl.
-2]
+2. Definitions [cl.2]